tybens/leilanibender.com/blog/source/_drafts/Jit-Compilers-Are-Cute.md

 ## Julia, an elegant lazy JIT
 A common theme between compiled languages is that they're statically typed.
 That means when you create a value, you tell the computer what type it is and it can be guaranteed at compile time.

-Julia is dynamically typed, not conventionally compiled (I'd describe it as jit-ish compiled), so it does fit that theme.
+Julia is dynamically typed and not conventionally compiled, so it does fit that theme.
 However, at the compiler level, Julia is much closer to being statically typed.

 ```julia
 function multiply(x, y)